Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Create HTML from template
 -------------------------

-Generates raw HTML from a raw HTML template with the help of Microsoft Flow.
+Generates raw HTML from a raw HTML template with the help of Power Automate (Microsoft Flow).
 You can find more examples in `this article <../how-tos/documents/create-html-from-template.html>`_.

 .. rubric:: Output Parameters